API Reference

 • Readership data continues to collect and update daily for 7 days after being published so you will likely need to continue to collect on the same publish date for 7 days.
 After the 8th day this data will no longer update.

-• Readership data is updated daily, and is first available the morning 9AM ET AFTER an article was originally published.
-Requesting a report for the current date will result in a 409 error.
+• Readership data is updated daily, and is generally first available the morning 9AM ET the day AFTER an article was originally published.
+Requesting the same date range multiple times a day will generally return the same data.
+Once in the morning and once in the afternoon should per date should be more than enough.

 MethodGET

-Parametersdashboard_id
+Parametersdashboard_id (required)

 The dashboard ID from reports endpoint

-report_id
+report_id (required)

 The report ID from reports endpoint